 It is now interesting to compare the time series of the basic variables with the occurrence of specific weather systems.
-The colored heatmaps at the bottom of Fig. 9 provide information about the occurrence of cyclones, blocks and CAOs in the Kara and Barents Seas.
+The colored heat maps at the bottom of Fig. 9 provide information about the occurrence of cyclones, blocks and CAOs in the Kara and Barents seas.
 As each weather system is identified as an object described by a two-dimensional binary field (grid points that belong to a system have a value of 1 and other grid points have a value of 0), the weather system frequency field is calculated by time averaging of these binary fields.
 For example, if a cyclone mask covers a grid point at 25 % of all times, then time averaging of the binary fields yields 0.25, corresponding to a cyclone frequency of 25 %.
-Here, the color intensity is representative for the daily-mean weather system frequency averaged over the area of the sub-region, thus it indicates the percentage of the sub-regions' area that overlaps with a cyclone, blocking or CAO mask on a daily basis.
-The relative frequency anomaly of a specific weather system in a specific season is calculated as:

-$$395 \quad \frac{f{\text{seas}} - f{\text{clim}}}{f{\text{clim}}} 100 \tag{2}$$ where $f{seas}$ and $f{clim}$ denote the spatially averaged seasonal-mean weather system frequencies for the season and the climatology, respectively.
-The repeated passage of cyclones (Fig. 9, blue heatmap) originating from the Nordic Seas (not shown) ensures the continuous transport of warm and moist air into the Kara and Barents Seas during several periods, mostly in December and February.
-Yet, in the wintertime average, cyclone frequency in this region was slightly below climatology (as further discussed

-- 400 in section 5.3).
-At the same time, CAO frequency (Fig. 9, green heatmap) was strongly reduced while blocking frequency was substantially increased (Fig. 9, red heatmap) in this season compared to climatology.
+Here, the color intensity is representative for the daily-mean weather system frequency averaged over the area of the subregion; thus, it indicates the percentage of the sub-regions' area that overlaps with a cyclone, blocking or CAO mask on a daily basis.
+The relative frequency anomaly of a specific weather system in a specific season is calculated as where $f{\text{seas}}$ and $f{\text{clim}}$ denote the spatially averaged seasonalmean weather system frequencies for the season and the climatology, respectively.
+The repeated passage of cyclones (Fig. 9, blue heat map) originating from the Nordic Seas (not shown) ensures the continuous transport of warm and moist air into the Kara and Barents seas during several periods, mostly in December and February.
+Yet, in the wintertime average, cyclone frequency in this region was slightly below climatology (as further discussed in Sect.
+5.3).
+At the same time, CAO frequency (Fig. 9, green heat map) was strongly reduced while blocking frequency was substantially increased (Fig. 9, red heat map) in this season compared to climatology.
 CAOs, which often occur after the passage of a cyclone in the cyclones' cold sector, as can be seen for example around days 30, 43 and 77, usually lead to a strong decrease in $T{2m}$ and $E_S$ (associated with intense surface fluxes).
-Therefore, the relative lack of CAOs in this winter favors the persistence of above average $T{2m}$ .
-In addition, several blocking episodes around days 34, 61 and 71 are associated with notable - 405 peaks of $T{2m}$ and $E_S$ .
-Animations S1-3 in the supplementary material show daily synoptic plots for the three case studies and further illustrate the interplay of the synoptic systems and the occurrence of the anomalies in the considered surface parameters.
+Therefore, the relative lack of CAOs in this winter favors the persistence of above-average $T{2 m}$ .
+In addition, several blocking episodes around days 34, 61 and 71 are associated with notable peaks of $T{2m}$ and $E_S$ .
+Animations S1- S3 in the Supplement show daily synoptic plots for the three case studies and further illustrate the interplay of the synoptic systems and the occurrence of the anomalies in the considered surface parameters.